JonoHall/DynamicSelectors/README.md

 # Dynamic Selectors
 This small JS replacement will modify Shopify's option system to dynamically hide options from the user that don't exist.
+This current build will only work with pill selectors, not drop down boxes.

 ## Desired Outcome
 ![Dynamic Selectors in action](/dynamic-selectors.gif?v=1)

 ## Prerequisites
-Shopify 2.0 Dawn Theme (currently tested on 7.x).
+1. Shopify 2.0 Dawn Theme (currently tested on 7.x).
+2. Product page must be configured with pill selectors (not drop down boxes).

 ## Warnings
 1. *This is an advanced tutorial and should only be done if you have some understanding of coding.* The author of this file cannot offer gaurantees, warantees, or support for using this.